vaibhav-1309/HumanDetector_and_Counter/README.md

 pip install opencv-python imutils

-##Usage
-Command-line Arguments
+## Usage-Command-line Arguments
--v or --video: Path to a video file for human detection.
+- -v or --video: Path to a video file for human detection.
--i or --image: Path to an image file for human detection.
+- -i or --image: Path to an image file for human detection.
--c or --camera: Flag indicating whether to use the camera for real-time detection (true/false).
+- -c or --camera: Flag indicating whether to use the camera for real-time detection (true/false).
--o or --output: Path for the output video or directory for output images.
+- -o or --output: Path for the output video or directory for output images.